flow-project/flow/docs/AWS_tutorial.md

   - Follow [rllab local setup instructions](https://rllab.readthedocs.io/en/latest/user/installation.html)
   - Follow [rllab cluster setup instructions](http://rllab.readthedocs.io/en/latest/user/cluster.html)
     - If prompted, region = us-west-1
-    - Note: the current Docker image path is "evinitsky/cistar-distributed".
+    - Note: the current Docker image path is "evinitsky/flow-distributed".
 Your `rllab-distributed/rllab/config_personal.py` should reflect that.
     - (Optional): As desired, add to `config_personal.py` files and directories that you do not need uploaded to EC2 for every experiment by modifying `FAST_CODE_SYNC_IGNORES`.
-  - Go to `Makefile.template` in `learning-traffic/cistar_dev` and update
+  - Go to `Makefile.template` in `learning-traffic/flow_dev` and update
   the path to your rllab root directory (no trailing slash)
-    - The `cistar_dev` reference in the Makefile might need to be updated to `cistar`
+    - The `flow_dev` reference in the Makefile might need to be updated to `flow`
   - (See note below); Run `make prepare`
   - Try an example!
-Run any experiment from `cistar_dev/examples`, change mode to “ec2”
+Run any experiment from `flow_dev/examples`, change mode to “ec2”
   - You can run it locally by changing the mode to local_docker.
 If this isn't working, make sure to check that your local docker image is the most current image.
   - Log into AWS via: https://cathywu.signin.aws.amazon.com/console